 The body mass index, or BMI, is a commonly used indicator of weight status.
-BMI measurements of between 18.5 and 24.9 show normal weight while a BMI over 25 indicates your being overweight.
-When the BMI value exceeds 30, your weight status is considered clinically obese.
+BMI measurements of between 18.5 and 24.9 show normal weight while a BMI over 25 indicates overweight.
+When the BMI value exceeds 30, it indicates obesity.
 High BMI measurements have been correlated with reduced levels of physical fitness, including lowered VO2 max.

 VO2 Max as a Fitness Indicator

 VO2 max is an indicator of your overall physical fitness and incorporates aspects of your respiratory capacity, cardiovascular health and muscle fitness.
 A decline in the performance of any of these systems will result in a reduced measurement of VO2 max.
 VO2 max is a measure of the maximum amount of oxygen that your body can consume during maximum workload.
 The ability of your respiratory system to take in large volumes of air and the ability of your heart and blood vessels to transport oxygen from your lungs to your muscles both contribute to your VO2 max.

 BMI and VO2 Max